Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

   private labelElement: HTMLLabelElement;
   // input element that is used to create the range slider private inputElement: HTMLInputElement;
-  // Reference to the component container HTMLDivElement
+  // reference to the component container HTMLDivElement
   // This element contains all elements of our code component example private _container: HTMLDivElement;
-  // Reference to PowerApps component framework Context object private _context: ComponentFramework.Context<IInputs>;
+  // reference to PowerApps component framework Context object private _context: ComponentFramework.Context<IInputs>;
   // Event Handler 'refreshData' reference private _refreshData: EventListenerOrEventListenerObject;